ChristofferKrogh/SoftwareEngineeringExamProject/README.md

 4. Inspect the result of the tests

-## Run GUI with Eclipse - tested on Windows
+## Run GUI with Eclipse - tested on Mac

 1. Complete "Import project into Eclipse" if you haven't done that already
 2. Navigate to "src/dtu.planning.gui" and select "MainScreen.java"